madsr2d2/LinuxAndC/assignments/assignments1_6/assignment_4/a4_updates.md

 Good solution and again maybe give your while condition a extra look so you don't use a magic number without a comment.

 ## Annotation Notes on PDF Submission
-1. Shoud have been it own function but this clearly shows that you understand how to swap two variables.
+1. Should have been it own function but this clearly shows that you understand how to swap two variables.
 2. Correct and very good answer.

 # Exercise 7